 Evaluating your school's climate is an important part of the No Place for Hate process.
-The climate survey is an optional tool that schools can use to examine their areas of need as it relates to bias and bullying.
-Below is a sample self-assessment tool No Place for Hate committees can use to do this important work and assist committees in identifying areas of need to focus on for the activities they plan for the school year.
+The climate survey is an optional, yet strongly encouraged, tool that schools can use to examine their areas of need as it relates to bias and bullying.
+Below is a sample self-assessment tool No Place for Hate committees can use to assist committees in identifying areas of need to focus on for the activities they plan for the school year.